Exeter-Diabetes/All-Github-Guides/5-RStudioGit.md

 * Have R-Studio installed

 ## Creating a new project from scratch
-- If starting from scratch it is easier to create a github repo, and then import the empty github repo as an R-Studio project
+- If starting from scratch it is easier to create a github repository first, and then import the empty github repo as an R-Studio project

 1. [Create a new Github Repository](https://github.com/Exeter-Diabetes/All-Github-Guides/blob/main/Repositories.md#creating-an-empty-new-github-repository)"
 2. Once github repository has been set up, following the next section to import the Repo as an R Project